-Don't use JS for that: Moving features to CSS and HTML
+Don't Use JS for That: Moving Features to CSS and HTML

 If you've been building websites for a while you ""know"" that some things require JS and that's just the way it is.
 Turns out, spec writers and browser makers both are working hard to find common JS patterns and implementing them in CSS and HTML.
 Things like accordions, auto-suggest, smooth scrolling, dialogs are all available without JS.
 Looking a little ahead, things like parallax scrolling, styleable selects and component-dependent styling are expected to make their CSS-debut as well.
-In this talk I go through common patterns, explain how they can be implemented in CSS and HTML, how that's better and what accessibility implications they have, both for features available today and feature available soon™️.

 Kilian Valkhof